JayneLawley/Team1_TMDb_Hackathon_2/README.md

 * No legal or privacy issues identified as data was sourced from TMDb’s public Kaggle dataset.

 ## Dashboard Design
-* **Power BI Dashboard** is currently being developed to present model insights and help stakeholders understand the key success drivers for Movie performance.
+- Power BI Dashboard: Key KPIs, filters, and charts for movie success influencing factors (and genre-specific ones for the Horror dashboard)
-* **Purpose:** Communicate feature importance, and success drivers
+- Purpose: Communicate feature importance and success drivers
-* **Audience:** Production companies, investors, and decision-makers who need clear, actionable insights on which factors drive film success
+- Audience: Production companies, investors, and decision-makers who need clear, actionable insights into which factors drive film success
-* **Note:** Dashboard genre focus (horror) to show a closer look inside this genre and its success drivers
+- Note: Dashboard genre focus (Horror) provides a closer look at this genre and its key success drivers

 ## Unfixed Bugs
 * Some missing cast or budget data limited model completeness.